andrew/ultimate-awesome/README.md

 - [bevy_awesome_prod](https://github.com/ThierryBerger/bevy_awesome_prod) - My curated list of projects using bevy in production, preferably with a company or a business model in mind.
 - [awesome-self-supervised-learning-for-tabular-data](https://github.com/wwweiwei/awesome-self-supervised-learning-for-tabular-data) - A collection of research materials on SSL for non-sequential tabular data (SSL4NSTD).
 - [awesome-self-driving-labs](https://github.com/AccelerationConsortium/awesome-self-driving-labs) - A community-curated list of resources related to self-driving labs which combine hardware automation and artificial intelligence to accelerate scientific discovery.
-- [awesome-uefi-security](https://github.com/river-li/awesome-uefi-security) - 👓A collection of papers/tools/exploits for UEFI security.
 - [Awesome-Causal-Reinforcement-Learning](https://github.com/libo-huang/Awesome-Causal-Reinforcement-Learning) - [TNNLS-2024, arXiv-2023.2.10] Official repository of "A Survey on Causal Reinforcement Learning".
 - [awesome-kafka](https://github.com/dharmeshkakadia/awesome-kafka) - Everything about Apache Kafka.
 - [awesome-multimodal-time-series](https://github.com/forestsking/awesome-multimodal-time-series) - A curated list of paper, code, data, and other resources focus on multimodal time series analysis.